 The goal was not just to cut costs, but to find a partner that could improve performance while supporting long-term growth.

-Outdoor Cap partnered with Knight-Swift Supply Chain to design a cross-dock and freight trapping solution on the West Coast.
+The client partnered with Knight-Swift Supply Chain to design a cross-dock and freight trapping solution on the West Coast.

-Today, Outdoor Cap uses Knight-Swift for:
+Today, this headware manufacturer uses Knight-Swift for:

 • Cross-docking ocean containers from the Ports of Los Angeles and Long Beach